-Author Bernhard Jensen in Conversation with Publisher Thedel von Wallmoden (in German)
+Author Bernhard Jensen in Conversation with Publisher Thedel von Wallmoden (in German, with Audio Recording)

 The Jewish Museum Berlin is the only institution in the world that owns all the Soncino Society’s publications.
 In 2016, the museum made the unique collection accessible via the library's online catalog.

 In the first monograph, Bernhard Jensen provides an overview of all the Soncino Society’s publications, which he sees as voices of an era that at the same time meant the end of German Jewry.